Enjoy slow-flowing Kamakura time with artists working in Kamakura.

 This private workshop is perfect for a couple or a small group.
 Take 2 hours to spend some time with clay.
 There is no theme for this class.
 Follow your instincts, and create whatever you like to make by hand building or wheel throwing, whichever interests you.
 If you do not know where to start, do not worry.
 The instructor will guide you.
 Through pottery making, you may discover something new about yourself.
 Your pieces will be shipped after drying and firing which takes about 2 months.
 Instructor: Rei Toyoda

-Currently Not Available: Make Your Own Bento and Miso-Soup at Traditional Japanese House （古民家でお弁当＆お味噌汁作り）
+Make Your Own Bento and Miso-Soup at Traditional Japanese House

 We will cook Onigiri (Rice Ball) Obento lunch at 85 years old traditional Japanese house.
 You will cook miso-soup with fresh veggies from the local market, learn how to make onigiri and pack your own bento-box as you like!
-You can also use leaves from the garden to garnish your box.
-Lunchtime will follow.
-You can take home the empty bamboo skin lunch box as a souvenir.
+To maximize your experience, we recommend adding the optional tour with our guide.
+Our guide will take you to Kamakura’s iconic vegetable market, well known as the “Renbai” by locals.
+Talk to the local farmers to choose ingredients for your Obento.

 Would you like to know how to write your name in Japanese?
 We can show you several ways to write your name in Japanese and make an original seal as a unique souvenir of your trip.
 You will design and we will carve them for you.
 Your original seal will be ready anytime in the afternoon of the experience!

-Currently Not Available: Shojin Ryori Cooking - Traditional Japanese Buddhist Cuisine （禅のふるさと鎌倉で精進料理）
+Shojin Ryori Cooking - Traditional Japanese Buddhist Cuisine

 Experience "shojin ryori," a Japanese vegetarian meal in its place of origin: Kamakura.
 You will participate in cooking such as vegetable sushi and sesame curd.
 Shojin Ryori is not merely a vegetarian meal.
 It is the origin of Japanese cuisine which applies the basic concept "Five Flavors, Five Colors, Five Ways," fully utilizing seasonal ingredients.